 Jim Cowart is tragically geeky about JavaScript & open source development…but he’s not a fan of lists, so we’ll stop there.
 Having journeyed through Cold Fusion, an obscure proprietary JavaScript BI implementation, C#, a smidgen of Erlang and even some time as a data warehouse architect and developer (apparently he lied to us about not liking lists), he’s most passionate about connecting with other developers – learning, sharing and promoting patterns and ideas that will make development more productive, enjoyable and empowering.
 Jim works at LeanKit as their Web Architect & Web Team Lead and lives in Chattanooga, TN with his wife and three sons.

-These leaps have made it possible for you and me to dive head first into writing fully ES6 modules, without compromising on the essentials like testing, linting and (most importantly) the ability for others to easily consume what we write.
+There have been some amazing quantum leaps in JavaScript tooling which have made it possible for you to dive head first into writing fully ES6 modules, without compromising on the essentials like testing, linting and (most importantly) the ability for others to easily consume what we write.
+In this article, Jim Cowart is going to focus on how to create a JavaScript package written in ES6 that’s usable in a site or app regardless of whether you’re using CommonJS, asynchronous module definition (AMD) or plain browser global modules.

 Read more…